tritemio/manta_manu/ES_formulas.md

 For simplicity, we assume here and in the following that all the quantities are corrected for background\cite{Ingargiola_2016}.

-In PAX,  period with only D excitation that we denote as \(D_{ex}\), and a period with both D and A excitations that we call \(DA_{ex}\).
+In PAX, the t period with only D excitation that we denote as \(D_{ex}\), and a period with both D and A excitations that we call \(DA_{ex}\).
 With this convention, we can name the four photon stream in PAX